Usefulness of adaptive strategies in asymptotic quantum channel discrimination: Acknowledgements

 The authors thank Zbigniew Pucha{\l}a for drawing our attention to Example \ref{ex:POVMs}, from Ref. \cite{KPP:POVM}, and Zbigniew Pucha{\l}a and Stefano Pirandola for pointing out various pertinent previous works.
 FS is grateful to Mario Berta for stimulating discussions during QIP 2020.
 He also acknowledges the hospitality and support of the Peng Cheng Laboratory (PCL) where the initial part of this work was done.
 AW thanks E. White and D. Colt for spirited conversations on issues around discrimination and inequalities.

+FS acknowledges support by the DFG cluster of excellence 2111 (Munich Center for Quantum Science and Technology).
 FS and AW acknowledge partial financial support by the Baidu-UAB collaborative project `Learning of Quantum Hidden Markov Models', the Spanish MINECO (projects FIS2016-86681-P and PID2019-107609GB-I00/AEI/10.13039/501100011033) with the support of FEDER funds, and the Generalitat de Catalunya (project 2017-SGR-1127).
 FS is also supported by the Catalan Government 001-P-001644 QuantumCAT within the ERDF Program of Catalunya.
 MH is supported in part by Guangdong Provincial Key Laboratory (grant no. 2019B121203002), a JSPS Grant-in-Aids for Scientific Research (A) no. 17H01280 and for Scientific Research (B) no. 16KT0017, and Kayamori Foundation of Information Science Advancement.